mohamedsaber00/OnStand/README.md

-# OnStand - Elegant Dock Clock
+# OnStand - "Under development"

 A beautiful, customizable dock clock application built with Compose Multiplatform, supporting Android, iOS, and Desktop platforms.
 Transform your screen into an elegant timepiece with fluid